 Our team’s expertise

-Cooper Grace Ward Senior Associate Leanne O’Neill has particular expertise in relation to resolving native title matters.
+Cooper Grace Ward partner Leanne O’Neill has particular expertise in relation to resolving native title matters.
 Leanne has represented the Queensland Government in numerous strategic native title and Indigenous Land Use Agreement (ILUA) negotiations.
 Her experience includes:

 - advising private clients on native title implications on Crown Land and in relation to cultural heritage compliance for greenfield development;